RalphMacahipay/logApp-scaling-octo/readme.md

 3. Open your xampp and start Apache and MySQL.

-4. Click the admin button and import the database from This_is_my_dabase/weblog.sql
+4. Click the admin button of MySQL and import the database from This_is_my_dabase/weblog.sql
 5. Modify the Config.php from config folder if necessary.

 #### Author